 If you’ve been bitten by the literary bug and are planning to join this year’s challenge, we have some good news: Evernote makes it easy to gather your ideas and inspiration, organize your research, and keep track of everything you need to make the writing process smoother.
 That way, you can spend less of your precious time searching for information, and more time getting the words out of your head and onto the page.

 Save time with templates

 Thankfully, you can create a plan for your own story without resorting to such a manual process.
-Evernote comes pre-loaded with a selection of note templates specially designed to help you keep all the details straight:
+Evernote has a a collection of creative writing templates specially designed to help you keep all the details straight.

 - Story Premise Worksheet — Use this to brainstorm and expand story ideas and plots, so everything makes sense as you write.
-Capture details like the timeline for your story, who your protagonist is, what he or she wants, and the problem or conflict to be overcome.
+Capture details like the timeline for your story, who your protagonist is, what they want, and the problem or conflict to be overcome.

 - Character Profile — The more you know about your characters, the better you can describe them.
 Understanding where your characters come from and how they think helps you create more realistic actions and motivations and keeps readers engaged.